viplix3/lidar-gound-plane-filtering/README.md

 ### Selected Library of Point Cloud Processing

-Initially, [PCL](http://pointclouds.org/) was considered the prime candidate for the point cloud processing library because of its extensive support for LiDAR sensors and ease of integration with ROS.
+Initially, [PCL](http://pointclouds.org/) was considered as the prime candidate for the point cloud processing library because of its extensive support for LiDAR sensors and ease of integration with ROS.
 However, it was not used in the development of this project due to its lack of support for Python.

 [PCL-Python](https://github.com/strawlab/python-pcl) provides Python bindings for PCL, but it is not actively maintained.
 Consequently, [Open3D](http://www.open3d.org/) was chosen as the library for point cloud processing in this project.